xonsh/xontrib-jupyter/README.md

 ## Releasing your package

-1. The release notes are automatically generated as a draft release after each PR.
+1. Create a GitHub release from the web ui with the desired version number as the tag (e.g. v0.3.3).
-2. Create a GitHub release from the draft release against a desired version number as the tag (e.g. v0.3.3).
+2. It will automatically build the package and upload it to the PyPI.

 ## Known issues